 Far Grafting for under eye hollows - See Photos for evidence

-Look at the experience and photos from a plastic surgeon before deciding.
-Please see the link below with many before and afters of fat grafting I have performed.
+Look at the experience and photos from a plastic surgeon before deciding who you will trust with your health and appearance.

 A number of 'soft tissue fillers' are available for temporarily improving facial areas that have lost volume, are naturally thin or hollow, or have developed noticeable and bothersome lines and creases.
 The most popular fillers currently are hyaluronic acid products like Juvederm® and Restylane® which can be used to, among other things, plump up thin lips and to fill out nasolabial folds (lines that run from beside the nostrils to the area beside the corners of the mouth) and marionette lines (lines that run from the corners of the mouth towards the jawline).
 In this practice we have performed thousands of injections with these safe and reliable hyaluronic acid fillers.
 They are well-tolerated by almost all patients and they produce very few post-injection problems.
 The improvement generally lasts from four to eight months, the average being about five to six months.
 Of the available hyaluronic acid soft tissue fillers, I have been most pleased with the performance of Juvederm®.